-- 4.94.
-In general, the ACCC may grant authorisation if it is satisfied that, in all the circumstances, the proposed conduct is likely to result in a public benefit, and that public benefit will outweigh any likely public detriment, including from any lessening of competition. - 4.95.
-In the context of applying the net public benefit test in section 90(8)20 of the Act, the Tribunal commented that: - ... something more than a negligible benefit is required before the power to grant authorisation can be exercised.21 - 4.96.
+- 4.95.
+In general, the ACCC may grant authorisation if it is satisfied that, in all the circumstances, the proposed conduct is likely to result in a public benefit, and that public benefit will outweigh any likely public detriment, including from any lessening of competition. - 4.96.
+In the context of applying the net public benefit test in section 90(8) of the Act, the Tribunal commented that: - ... something more than a negligible benefit is required before the power to grant authorisation can be exercised. - 4.97.
 Other than in relation to the arrangements the subject of the current Applications for authorisation in substance SVPHS functions as part of the SVHA Group.
-The effect of granting authorisation would be to address the legal impediment to SVPHS being included in the SVHA Group's negotiations of commercial arrangements with third party acquirers and suppliers of services to and from the SVHA Group that arises from the anomalous structure of SVPHS. - 4.97.
-This is likely to result in public benefits arising from: - costs savings to SVPHS and potentially suppliers and acquirers of its services through not having to negotiate agreements separately from the SVHA Group - facilitation of uniform operations between SVPHS and other members of the SVHA Group; and - improved input by SVPHS into negotiating processes. - 4.98.
-The ACCC considers that the public detriments likely to be generated by the authorised conduct is likely to be limited having regard to following:
+The effect of granting authorisation is to address the legal impediment to SVPHS being included in the SVHA Group's negotiations of commercial arrangements with third party acquirers and suppliers of services to and from the SVHA Group that arises from the anomalous structure of SVPHS. - 4.98.
+This is likely to result in public benefits arising from: - costs savings to SVPHS and potentially suppliers and acquirers of its services through not having to negotiate agreements separately from the SVHA Group